Fun facts¶

 Therefore, the property threads_per_region defined the number of public IPs which are used to send connections to your API !

--> “You guys bragged about being able to simuate 10 million requests per minute.
+-> “You guys bragged about being able to simuate millions of requests per minute.
 How can I do that myself?”

 Reply: